chandan21gupta/Multi-User-Chat-System/README.md

 The steps involved in making the server:<br>
 1) A socket is made using the call socket() and the returned value (socket file descriptor) is stored in a variable.
 2) The socket file descriptor is bound to an address data structure.
 The default address is the local host.
 3) The server is made to listen to any incoming connections from the clients.
-4) Since a typical socket program can only handle a single client at a time, to handle multiple requests, multiple threads are used.
-For each incoming new connection, a separate thread is made to process the request, thereby, each client gets its own thread of execution.
+For each new client, a new thread is set up.
-5)Each thread executes the listening() method.
+4) Each thread executes the listening() method.
 The listening method() accepts the incoming connections and sends and receives data.
-6)recv() and send() calls are used to receive and send data from each server and client socket end points.
+5) recv() and send() calls are used to receive and send data from each server and client socket end points.
+6) error-print() method is called to print relevant errors in case of a dead function call.
+7) A client of type struct is made which contains the client's id, socket descriptor, client address of type struct, and the address length.
+8) Arrays to store clients of type struct and threads.
+9) existing_clients array which checks which clients have left the system.
+10) pthread_join method, to close all the threads in case the server shuts down.

 ## client file
 This file acts as one client.
-Each instance of this program acts as one client.
+Each instance of this program acts as one client.<br>
+1) A socket is made just like the server.<br>
+2) connect() call connects to the server's address.
+3) The client program accepts the user message.
+The user message is passed appropriately to the send_data() method to send the data to the server.
+4) To simulate simultaneous send and receive messages, a separate thread is made to handle the receiving part.
+The thread executes the receiving() method.

 ## Running the source
 1) clone this repository.<br>